Carbohydrate: Nutrition

 Carbohydrate consumed in food yields 3.87 kilocalories of energy per gram for simple sugars, and 3.57 to 4.12 kilocalories per gram for complex carbohydrate in most other foods.
 Relatively high levels of carbohydrate are associated with processed foods or refined foods made from plants, including sweets, cookies and candy, table sugar, honey, soft drinks, breads and crackers, jams and fruit products, pastas and breakfast cereals.
-Lower amounts of carbohydrate are usually associated with unrefined foods, including beans, tubers, rice, and unrefined fruit.
+Refined carbohydrates from processed foods such as white bread or rice, soft drinks, and desserts are readily digestible, and many are known to have a high glycemic index, which reflects a rapid assimilation of glucose.
+By contrast, the digestion of whole, unprocessed, fiber-rich foods such as beans, peas, and whole grains produces a slower and steadier release of glucose and energy into the body.
 Animal-based foods generally have the lowest carbohydrate levels, although milk does contain a high proportion of lactose.

 Organisms typically cannot metabolize all types of carbohydrate to yield energy.
 Glucose is a nearly universal and accessible source of energy.
 Many organisms also have the ability to metabolize other monosaccharides and disaccharides but glucose is often metabolized first.
-In Escherichia coli, for example, the lac operon will express enzymes for the digestion of lactose when it is present, but if both lactose and glucose are present the lac operon is repressed, resulting in the glucose being used first (see: Diauxie).
+In Escherichia coli, for example, the lac operon will express enzymes for the digestion of lactose when it is present, but if both lactose and glucose are present, the lac operon is repressed, resulting in the glucose being used first (see: Diauxie).
 Polysaccharides are also common sources of energy.
-Many organisms can easily break down starches into glucose; most organisms, however, cannot metabolize cellulose or other polysaccharides like chitin and arabinoxylans.
+Many organisms can easily break down starches into glucose; most organisms, however, cannot metabolize cellulose or other polysaccharides such as chitin and arabinoxylans.
 These carbohydrate types can be metabolized by some bacteria and protists.
-Ruminants and termites, for example, use microorganisms to process cellulose.
-Even though these complex carbohydrates are not very digestible, they represent an important dietary element for humans, called dietary fiber.
-Fiber enhances digestion, among other benefits.
+Ruminants and termites, for example, use microorganisms to process cellulose, fermenting it to caloric short-chain fatty acids.
+Even though humans lack the enzymes to digest fiber, dietary fiber represents an important dietary element for humans.
+Fibers promote healthy digestion, help regulate postprandial glucose and insulin levels, reduce cholesterol levels, and promote satiety.

 The Institute of Medicine recommends that American and Canadian adults get between 45 and 65% of dietary energy from whole-grain carbohydrates.
 The Food and Agriculture Organization and World Health Organization jointly recommend that national dietary guidelines set a goal of 55–75% of total energy from carbohydrates, but only 10% directly from sugars (their term for simple carbohydrates).
 A 2017 Cochrane Systematic Review concluded that there was insufficient evidence to support the claim that whole grain diets can affect cardiovascular disease.